nowheremanmail/keepTheRhythm/README.md

 # keepTheRhythm

-This is sport tracking started for windows phone and migrated (partially) ti UWP
+This is sport tracking started for windows phone and migrated (not finished) to UWP

 After Windows Phone dead, makes no sense to continue ...